 Reading chains in options is critical if you’re venturing into this neck of the woods.
 Most brokers have everything needed to place an options trade in a chain.
 Options have many moving parts that affect price and profit.

 The chain has everything for quick activity scanning, especially when trading weekly options.

 They contain all the information needed to place a trade.
 It’s set up in a matrix and can be customized.
 You may have an options trading strategy where you look for certain things.

-Everything is listed in an easy to understand manner.
+Everything is listed in an easy-to-understand manner.
 You’re shown strike prices and expiration dates that allow you to find the right premium.

 Options give you the right but not the obligation to buy (call) or sell (put) a stock at a specified price (strike).
-The chains are also laid out in a format that shows if a strike is in the money, at the money and out of the money.
+The chains are also laid out in a format that shows if a strike is in the money, at the money, and out of the money.

 Tight bid/ask spreads coupled with high open interest are the best kinds of options contracts to trade.
 All of this is available to options traders right in the options chart.